GLYCAM-Web/gems/gemsModules/Docs/Delegator-Entities-Services/Adding_New.md

   * Add the entity to EntityTypeEnum.
   * Add any non-common Services for your entity to a new Enum (see existing Enum's for examples - they should be right at the top).
-  * Make a new EntityServices(BaseModel) class for your Entity's Services Enum (again see existing classes as examples).
+  * If the entity has any non-common services, make a new EntityServices(BaseModel) class for your Entity's Services Enum (again see existing classes as examples).
   * Add that new BaseModel to the Union at the top of the Service class.

+## Additions to the gemsModules

+In \_\_init\_\_.py in the gemsModules directory, add an import statement for your entity.
+It should look like the others, something like:

+from . import _entity_

-# At this point, it should just work.
+At this point, it should just work.

+### To test

+Copy a file from gemsModules/delegator/test\_in to somewhere else.
+Change the entity to your entity's name.
+If necessary, rename or delete references to services, etc., that your Entity doesn't provide.

+You might want to start with _default.json_ then move to something with more complexity, like:  _sequence-options.json_  Don't forget to edit the file for services, options, etc., that your entity provides.

+Then:
+* Ensure that PYTHONPATH points to your GEMSHOME.
+* Enter this command:

+$GEMSHOME/gemsModules/delegator/entity.py /path/to/your/test/input.json

+## If it doesn't work...

-If not, please let us know by opening an issue: https://github.com/GLYCAM-Web/gems/issues
+Please let us know by opening an issue: https://github.com/GLYCAM-Web/gems/issues